KaDerox/Axo-McLCE-ModLoader/README.md

 - [ ] And many more!

 ## More about
-I started working on it bit later than everyone so I'm a little in back but I believe I can catch up to other mod loaders and give player good experience!
+I started working on it a bit later than everyone else so I'm a little behind but I believe I can catch up to other mod loaders and give players good experience!

 ## Authors